CataIana/twitch-modlogging/README.md

 Figuring out how to do this was a pain, and there was nothing good on the internet that I could find, so I might as well give it out to anyone who might want it.

-### Known Issues

-- Unmodding and Unviping do not send a message when the command is run in the native twitch chat.
-They will send a message when the command is sent through an IRC Client such as Chatty

 ### The looks:

 Top is with embeds disabled, and bottom enabled